Advisor Development Institute (ADI)

 PLUS two other sessions of the participant’s choice (either Advisor Roundtables or Topic Sessions or a combination of the two).
 The simulated advising appointment described in option (1) happens on day two of the Academy.

-You can declare your intention to earn the ADI Certificate here: http://tinyurl.com/hxfltvz Donna Burton will then contact you.
+You can declare your intention to earn the ADI Certificate here: http://go.ncsu.edu/adicertificate You will then receive regular communication about the Core Workshops, Advisor Roundtables and Topic Sessions coming up.